Updated: 5 days ago

 Clare is one of those people you meet who makes a real difference to your life.
 I had worked with a trainer on a one to one basis before I joined one of Clare's indoor training classes with my Border Collie Dave when he was 12 months old.
 My image of a dog training class where we all practice the same thing at the same time couldn't have been more wrong.

 This is Dave's story.

-Dave is a farm bred Border Collie and has a strong herding instinct which was making walking off lead very difficult.
+Dave is a farm bred Border Collie and has a strong herding instinct which was making walking on and off lead very difficult.

 Fast forward 6 months and Dave's life and my life with him is infinitely better.
 We go for walks off lead everyday.
 They're no longer just walks but adventures for both of us.
 Dave travels with me everywhere and enjoys a full life.
 Another 6 months later and Dave is maturing into a confident young dog able to try new experiences at training class.
 All of this takes time and commitment.

 Training works when you commit to it and Clare does ask that you do the work.
 It's not just what you do in class but what you do between classes that will get results.
 In my experience the result we've achieved from training with Clare is the best gift I could ever give Dave.

 When Dave was an 8 week old ball of fluff I never imagined he'd be working through the Amazing Dogs programme devised by Kay Laurence but he is and he has his first rosette.

 We have loads still to do and opportunities to explore other training activities with Clare in the future.
 I've only one goal for Dave and that is to give him the best possible life.
 I want training to be something we do together throughout his life and with Clare's help I know we'll succeed."